krahets/hello-algo/en/docs/chapter_appendix/terminology.md

 # 16.3 &nbsp; Glossary

-The Table 16-1  lists the important terms that appear in the book, and it is worth noting the following points.
+Table 16-1 lists the important terms that appear in the book, and it is worth noting the following points.

 - It is recommended to remember the English names of the terms to facilitate reading English literature.
 - Some terms have different names in Simplified and Traditional Chinese.